30 Exciting Things to Do in Osaka, Japan (+ free map!)

 Many of the cooking classes we’ve taken are half-day affairs, with visits to local markets and preparing multiple dishes from scratch.
 However, this ramen-making class took just 2 hours, which was fine with us considering we had a pretty packed schedule in Osaka.

 Our hosts were very sweet and explained the different types of ramen (there are a lot!).
-We made three different types of ramen and made everything — from the noodles to the broth — from scratch.
+We prepared three different types of ramen and made everything — from the noodles to the broth — from scratch.

 Note for vegetarian travelers: This cooking class can be adapted for vegetarians and vegans.